 In addition to technical assistance, LDEQ’s Targeted Brownfield Assessment (TBA) Program supports community-based Brownfield projects sponsored by a local governmental entity or nonprofit that require assessment and/or cleanup to facilitate the redevelopment/ reuse.
 Activities conducted under the TBA are paid for by LDEQ’s Brownfield Program.
 LDEQ hires environmental contractors to perform environmental assessments or may choose to work directly with a local governmental or nonprofit entity.
 The applicant is responsible for securing access to the site and providing requested information (such as property history and any relevant environmental reports).
 LDEQ’s TBA Program is focused on sites that have a good chance of being redeveloped in the near future, fit in with the community’s vision for the area, and will spur further revitalization.
 Funding for LDEQ’s TBA Program is contingent on funding from EPA for LDEQ’s Brownfields Program and the amount available varies throughout the year.
 We encourage you to contact LDEQ’s Brownfield Coordinator to see what resources are currently available for your specific site and development timeline.

 In May of 2020, EPA awarded LDEQ a Brownfield Cleanup Revolving Loan Fund (BCRLF) grant.
 This grant will allow LDEQ to reinstate our Brownfield Cleanup Revolving Loan Fund Program to provide loan interest loans that facilitate the cleanup of Brownfield sites throughout the State.
-Additional information on the program, including applicant and site eligibility and application forms, will be available Spring 2021.
+Additional information on the program, including an overview of applicant and site eligibility, is available on our Brownfield Cleanup Revolving Loan Fund page.

 Note that the VRP is a regulatory program to facilitate site reuse.
 While the applicant may apply for Brownfield funding through a local, state or federal agency to cover the costs of a VRP investigation/cleanup, the VRP itself is not a funding mechanism.